-As shown in Fig. 7, a typical architecture includes three major components: a wearable computer, a server and one or more workstations.
+As shown in Figure 7, a typical architecture includes three major components: a wearable computer, a server and one or more workstations.
 They are connected via a network.
 The client runs on a wearable computer or workstation.
-It consists of video capturing, video encode/decode, user interface, and data transmission.
+It consists of video capturing, video Encode/ Decode, user interface, and data transmission.
 However, the workstation usually does not contain video capturing.

-As shown in this figure, the camera mounted on the wear-able computer captures live video through the video capturing module.
+As shown in Figure 7, the camera mounted on the wearable computer captures live video through the video capturing module.
 The video image is encoded by the video encode/decode module and transmitted to the server through the data transmission module.
 The server receives the data from the data transmission module.
 The encoded image is decoded by the video encode/decode and analyzed by the vision-based tracking module to calculate the transformation matrix of the virtual objects relative to the video camera.
 The camera transformation matrix and the marker's identification extracted from the video image are then sent back to the wearable computer.
 The wearable computer retrieves the 3D models from the media database according to the marker's identification, generates the graphic image, and renders it via the graphic images rendering module, together with the captured video image.
+The server also sends the encoded video image, marker's identification, and camera transformation matrix to the workstation.
+The workstation receives the data from the data transmission module and uses the video encode/decode module to decode the video image.
+The 3D model is retrieved from the media database based on the marker's identification and rendered by the graphic images rendering module, together with the decoded video image.